hypo69/hypo/docs/gemini/consultant/ru/ai/header.md

 #! venv/bin/python/python3.12

 """
-Module: src.logger
+Module for getting the project root directory and loading settings.

 :platform: Windows, Unix
-:synopsis: Module for determining the project root path.
-All imports are built relative to this path.
+:synopsis:  This module determines the root path of the project.
+All imports are based on this path.
-:TODO: In the future, move to a system variable.
+:TODO:  Move project root determination to system variables in the future.
 """

+import sys
 import json
-import sys
 from pathlib import Path
-from packaging.version import Version
+from packaging.version import Version from src.utils.jjson import j_loads

-from src import gs
-from src.utils.jjson import j_loads
+from src.logger import logger

 MODE = 'development'

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.
+    Finds the root directory of the project.

     :param marker_files: Filenames or directory names to identify the project root.
+    :type marker_files: tuple
-    :return: Path to the root directory if found, otherwise the directory where the script is located.
+    :returns: Path to the root directory.
+Returns the directory of the current file if not found.
+    :rtype: pathlib.Path
     """
     current_path = Path(__file__).resolve().parent
     root_path = current_path